handsontable/handsontable/customEditor.md

 it be nice, if pressing up and down arrow keys changed the currently selected value?
 User could navigate to the cell, hit
 <kbd>ENTER</kbd>, choose the desired value and save changes by hitting <kbd>ENTER</kbd> again.
 It would be possible to
 work with the table without even laying your hand on a mouse.
 Sounds pretty good, but how to override the default behaviour?
-After all, it's the `EditManager` who decides when to close the editor.
+After all, it's the `EditorManager` who decides when to close the editor.

 Don't worry.
-Although, you don't have a direct access to `EditManager` instance, you can still override its behaviour.
+Although, you don't have a direct access to `EditorManager` instance, you can still override its behaviour.
-Before `EditManager` starts to process keyboard events it triggers `beforeKeyDown` hook.
-If any of the listening functions invoke `stopImmediatePropagation()` method on an `event` object `EditManager` won't process this event any further.
+Before `EditorManager` starts to process keyboard events it triggers `beforeKeyDown` hook.
+If any of the listening functions invoke `stopImmediatePropagation()` method on an `event` object `EditorManager` won't process this event any further.
 Therefore, all we have to do is register a `beforeKeyDown` listener function that checks whether <kbd>ARROW_UP</kbd> or <kbd>ARROW_DOWN</kbd>
  has been pressed and if so, stops event propagation and changes the currently selected value in `<select>` list accordingly.